SageGarg/cciPhase2/README.md

 ## Overview

 This project automates the detection of yellow light transitions and synchronizes multi-camera traffic videos for enhanced analysis and visualization.
-It forms part of a broader research effort focused on improving traffic safety and intersection efficiency through computer vision techniques.
+It forms part of a broader research initiative aimed at improving traffic safety and intersection efficiency using computer vision.

 ## Problem Statement

 Traffic signal timing is critical to road safety and traffic flow efficiency.
-Analyzing the precise onset of the yellow signal and corresponding driver behavior is essential for evaluating and optimizing traffic control measures.
+Understanding the exact onset of the yellow light and analyzing driver responses during this interval is essential for evaluating and optimizing traffic control strategies.

 ## Data Description

-- **Real-Time Videos**: Each dataset includes footage from **four cameras** at an intersection.
+- **Intersection Videos**: Each dataset includes footage from **four cameras** positioned at different angles around a traffic intersection.
-- **Signal Head Camera**: The closest camera, capturing the traffic signal directly, is provided in `.ts` format and records **4+ hours of video**.
+- **Signal Head Camera**: A `.ts` format video capturing the traffic signal directly, typically over **4+ hours** of footage.
-- **Other Cameras**: Typically cover different angles and are used for synchronized analysis of traffic behavior.
+- **Other Cameras**: MP4 videos that cover alternative angles to observe vehicle behavior from multiple perspectives.

-## Methodology
+## Workflow and Methodology

+### 1. Format Conversion (`tomp4.py`)

+Converts the `.ts` file from the **signal head camera** to `.mp4`, making it compatible with OpenCV and other processing tools.

-### 1. Yellow Light Detection
+### 2. Yellow Light Detection (`3boundingboxes.py`)
-Using the `.ts` video from the **signal head camera**, the system detects the **exact time frames where the yellow light is active**.
-This is achieved using OpenCV to monitor brightness changes within a predefined region of interest (ROI).

-### 2. Synchronization
-With the help of `syncing.py`, all four camera perspectives are **synchronized** based on timestamps.
-This ensures a coherent multi-angle view of each traffic event.
+Detects **yellow light onset** using brightness changes within predefined **bounding boxes**.

+- Coordinates for these boxes can be determined using the first code snippet in `yellow_light_clip.ipynb`.
+- Outputs the **exact frame numbers** corresponding to yellow light transitions.

+### 3. Finding the Synced Frame (`fiftyFrames.py`)

+- Extracts **50 frames** from each of the four camera videos.
+- Helps visually identify the **perfectly synced frame number** across all videos.

-### 3. Clip Generation
+### 4. Video Synchronization and Clip Generation (`syncing.py`)

-Once yellow light onset is detected:
+Uses:
+- **Yellow frame numbers** from `3boundingboxes.py`
+- **Perfect sync frames** from `fiftyFrames.py`

-- A **20-second clip** is generated for each event:
+Generates synchronized **20-second clips** for each yellow light event:
-  - **8 seconds before** yellow light
+- **8 seconds before**
-  - **4 seconds of yellow light**
+- **4–5 seconds during** yellow light
 - **8 seconds after**

-This provides a complete temporal context of vehicle behavior around the yellow transition.
+> ⚠️ **Note**: Before uploading or using any generated clip, verify that:
+> - All four videos are **perfectly time-synced**
+> - The **yellow light is clearly visible** in each clip

 ## Purpose and Impact

-This tool enables traffic engineers and researchers to:
+This tool allows traffic engineers and researchers to:
 - **Automatically detect yellow signal activation**
-- **Synchronize footage from multiple traffic cameras**
+- **Synchronize multi-camera traffic footage**
-- **Generate meaningful video clips** for further analysis and visualization
+- **Generate meaningful, time-aligned video clips**

-These capabilities are aimed at enhancing:
+These capabilities support:
-- **Intersection safety evaluation**
+- **Intersection safety studies**
-- **Traffic signal timing assessment**
+- **Traffic signal optimization**
-- **Infrastructure planning and decision-making**
+- **Urban planning and infrastructure evaluation**

 ## Technologies Used

 - Python
 - OpenCV
 - FFmpeg
 - NumPy
 - Pandas

-## Repository Structure